CurlyWurly-1/PICO-W-Micropython-examples/README.md

  - BNO0055 module
  - GPS Module

 N.B.
-Three decices need to be connected to the PICO W, that means 3 pairs of connections to the 3.3V/Gnd power but there is only one 3.3V pin on the PICO.
+Be aware that three devices need to be connected to the PICO W. This means 3 pairs of connections to the 3.3V/Gnd power are required, but, there is only one 3.3V pin on the PICO.
 An easy way to connect everything together is to use a breadboard.

 <img src="/images/picow_pinout.png" alt="PICO W Pinout"/>